Area-Turtle/Csc690FinalProject-Tarot-Cards/README.md

 		- 14 Suit of Cups
 		- 14 Suit of Swords
 		- 14 Suit of Pentacles
-- Will draw 3 cards from the whole deck

 - Locations for "local" tarot card reading business